What is Smart Money?

 1. Trading volume

-Thus, knowing the holders of smart money and the securities that they are trading would benefit retail investors who can ride on the success of institutional investors.
+Thus, anticipating the positions of smart money and the securities that they are trading would benefit retail investors who can take advanced positions and ride the wave to success.

 3. Data sources and methods